The role of non-affine deformations in the elastic behavior of the cellular vertex model: Vertex model: simulation and deformation protocol

 \subsection{Deformation Protocol}

 To numerically obtain the elastic moduli, we simulate the mechanical response of the vertex model under different deformations using a tissue of 4 hexagonal cells in a periodic box of lengths $L_x(0)$ and $L_y(0)$, and area $A(0) = L_x(0) L_y(0)$ determined by energy minimisation, and implemented in the Surface Evolver software~\cite{brakke1992surface}.
-First, we use an intermediate rigidity ratio of $r = 0.1$, and test the response across a range of preferred values of the shape index, from $p_0 = 0$ to $p_0 = 4.2$, covering both the compatible and incompatible regimes.
+For the incompatible regime, the ground state is a regular hexagonal cell.
+For the compatible regime, while the ground state is degenerate, we use a hexagon with $120^\circ$ angles between edges and with the edge lengths determined by energy minimisation.
+First, we use an intermediate rigidity ratio of $r = 0.1$, and test the response across a range of preferred values of the shape index, from $p_0 = 0$ to $p_0 = 4.6$, covering both the compatible and incompatible regimes.